SQunoholixBrandAssociation/GENESIScoin/README.md

-# GENESIScoin (GENc) – The Autonomous Token System of SBA Formation 2025
+# GENESIScoin (GENc) – The Autonomous Token System of SBA Digital LAB 2025

 GENESIScoin (GENc) is the first engineered unit of the SQUNOHOLIX BRAND ASSOCIATION (SBA) — a modular, autonomous, and fully verifiable token system running on the BNB Smart Chain.